EGI-Federation/training-cloud-di4r-2017/jEGIAppDB/README.md

 - xml-apis (v2.0.2)

 These are already included in the Maven pom.xml file and automatically downloaded when building.
-You can aslo add them to your projects with:
+You can also add them to your projects with:

 ```
     <dependency>